IN THIS ARTICLE

-5 Awesome Social Media Marketing Resumes + How To Stand Out
+- 5 Awesome Social Media Marketing Resumes (and What Makes Them Work)

 When you’re applying for a new job, your resume is what makes your first impression.
 Especially in a competitive field like social media marketing, having an awesome resume that stands out from the pack is essential to advancing your career.